 And when I couldn’t find what I was looking for, I decided I needed to change that.
 So without further ado…

 How to Strip Wood Stain from Detailed Furniture

+Well, I’m not going to lie.
+It CAN be a pain.
 But once you make these products do the heavy work for you, it’s really not so bad.